vertica/vertica-kubernetes/DEVELOPER.md

 **NOTE:** When you run the operator locally, you can run only ad-hoc tests, not integration and e2e tests

-This disabled the webhook from runing too, as running the webhook requires that TLS certs are available.
+This disables the webhook from runing too, as running the webhook requires TLS certs to be available.

 ### Option 2: Kubernetes Deployment